- Visiting Chesapeake?

 - Interest, Debt Service and other Fees*: $34.9 million

 - *The interest and fees for the project could be compared to the interest and fees paid by homeowners on their mortgage.
-The funds are not paid towards the actual cost of the home (or project) but they are necessary in order to secure the loan for the home (project).

 - Funds will come from the following sources: